Executive Vice President/Chief Operating Officer

-Currently, Johnson’s primary responsibilities include overseeing the System’s strategic plan, initiating and managing strategic alliances, participating in the development of operating and capital budgets and providing executive oversight for five system-level offices, including: academic affairs and student success, communications and marketing, facilities planning and capital projects, human resources, institutional research, and the President’s Office, which also includes System events and emergency management.
+Johnson’s responsibilities also include overseeing the System strategic plan, initiating and managing strategic alliances, participating in the development of operating and capital budgets and providing executive oversight for five system-level offices, including: academic affairs and student success, communications and marketing, facilities planning and capital projects, human resources, institutional research, and the President’s Office, which also includes System events and emergency management.
 Additionally, she serves as the President’s point person on System-wide Diversity and Inclusive Excellence initiatives.

 Johnson has served as a cabinet-level administrator for more than 15 years, working directly with and reporting to the institution’s president and serving as a trusted advisor.
 Her professional experiences have been focused on high-level organizational and operational activities and broad-based strategic communications and marketing efforts.

-Prior to joining the UT System in June 2013 as Vice President for Communications and Marketing, Johnson served as Chief Deputy to the President at the State University of New York at Stony Brook from 2010-2013.
+Prior to joining the UT System in June 2013 as vice president for communications and marketing, Johnson served as chief deputy to the president at the State University of New York at Stony Brook from 2010 to 2013.
 In this capacity, she served as the chief advisor for the University president and was engaged at the highest level in the development and implementation of several transformational strategic and operational initiatives.
 She also held a faculty appointment in the SBU School of Professional Development.

-From 2008-2010, Johnson served as associate vice president for marketing and communications at Middle Tennessee State University, where she was also a member of the faculty in the College of Mass Communication, teaching public relations.
+From 2008 to 2010, Johnson served as associate vice president for marketing and communications at Middle Tennessee State University, where she was also a member of the faculty in the College of Mass Communication, teaching public relations.
 From 2001 to 2008, she served in a series of progressively more responsible positions at Mississippi Valley State University, including as chief of staff/executive assistant to the president and associate vice president for university relations.
 She also held a faculty appointment in the MVSU School of Mass Communications.